Auckland Zoo: History and major events

-With the advent of World War 2 during the period of 1939 – 1945, saw the zoo trying to survive.
-Attendance was down, animal importation and supplying zoo animals with food was low on the New Zealand Government's list of priorities.
+With the advent of World War II, the period 1939–45 saw the zoo simply trying to survive.
+Attendance was down, and animal importation and supplying zoo animals with food were low on the New Zealand Government's list of priorities.
 Due to these pressures, exhibits changed to more localised and rural representatives.

 The arrival of United States military personnel in June 1942 helped the zoo, especially because the personnel were quartered close to Western Springs.
-It was not infrequent for the majority of weekend visitors to be in uniform.
-The end of the war found the zoo in a state of slight disrepair and depletion of stocks, but in good condition considering the conflict of the last six years.
-Furthermore, this time saw the retirement, and movement of many of the early or original members of the zoo staff.
+It was not unusual for the majority of weekend visitors to be in uniform.
+The end of the war found the zoo in a state of slight disrepair and depletion of stock, but in good condition considering the conflict of the previous six years.
+This period also saw the retirement and movement away of many of the early or original members of the zoo staff.